 Why Jesus again?
 Why always him?

 His birth is unique as he was born from Virgin Mary.

 His life is special as he did so many miraculous things recorded in the history, such as healing sick people and raising up dead people.

 His death is terrific as he experienced the crucifixion: the most extremely painful death penalty you could ever imagine.

 His resurrection is incomparably matchless as he was raised up from the death three days after his crucifixion when his disciples found the empty tomb.

-And now… you want to say that he will also come as the ultimate judge on the Last Day?
-Should not a true judge be hundred percent innocent (no flaw at all)?
+And now… he will also come as the ultimate judge on the Last Day?
+Should not a true judge be hundred percent innocent (no flaws at all)?
 What makes Jesus deserves such a great privilege to determine people’s destiny in the afterlife?
 The answer is simple: because He is God.